dnanexus/dnanexus-example-applets/docs/_posts/2017-02-08-do-you-need-app.md

 type: Document
 ---

-Before embarking on a new journey it's important to ask, "Where am I going?" and "What am I looking for?".
+Before embarking on a new journey it's important to ask, *"Where am I going?"* and *"What am I looking for?"*.
 This page takes a step back and assesses alternative solutions and approaches that may get you to the real answer you want.

 Look before you leap.